olcf/olcf-user-docs/software/analytics/ibm-wml-ce.rst

 Setting up Custom Environments
 ==============================

-The IBM-WML-CE and Open-CE conda environment are read-only.
+The IBM-WML-CE and Open-CE conda environments are read-only.
 Therefore, users cannot install any additional packages that may be needed.
 If users need any additional conda or pip packages, they can clone the IBM-WML-CE or Open-CE conda environment into their home directory and then add any packages they